 A semi-final victory over World No.4 Stefanos Tsitsipas, set up Norrie’s second straight final in as many weeks in Acapulco.
 Here, he battled 21-time Grand Slam title winner, Rafael Nadal who ended the British No.1s eight-match winning streak with a 6-4, 6-4 victory in the final.

 Norrie began the year with Great Britain at the ATP Cup before playing in the Australian Open, where he lost a tricky first round match against rising star Sebastian Korda.

-He opened his winning account for the season in Rotterdam, where he reached the quarter-finals of the singles event - defeating Ugo Humbert and Karen Khachanov.
-He lost to eventual champion Felix Auger-Aliassime in the final eight.
+He opened his winning account for the season in Rotterdam, where he reached the quarter-finals of the singles event - defeating Ugo Humbert and Karen Khachanov before losing to eventual champion Felix Auger-Aliassime in the final eight.

 At the BNP Paribas Open in October, Norrie shocked the world to become the first Briton to win the title in Indian Wells.
 He defeated Diego Schwartzman, Grigor Dimitrov and Nikoloz Basilashvili to lift his first ATP Masters 1000 trophy.
 His incredible run saw him rise to World No.15 and become the 18th man since 1973 to earn the title of British No.1.

 Later in the year he made his fifth final on the season at the ATP 250 San Diego, beating three players inside the top-25, before losing to second seed Casper Ruud in the championship match.